Moving from California to Texas: Key Insights and Tips

 Easy access to impressive scenic landscapes is one of the most invigorating benefits of living in Texas.
 No matter where you base yourself in the Lone Star State, home will never be far from towering canyons, impressive rivers and lakes, expansive forests, or rolling prairies.

-There are many other unique places to visit in Texas such as Pedernales State Park, Enchanted Rock, and Caddo Lake.
+There are many other unique places to visit in Texas such as Pedernales Falls State Park, Enchanted Rock, and Caddo Lake.

 For those who prefer active involvement, the state’s sprawling plains and impressive peaks offer cycling, hiking, and horseback riding opportunities.
 Meanwhile, the rivers running from north Texas down to the Gulf Coast are perfect for kayaking, rafting, tubing, and more.